Here's everything you need to know about certification wait times and how to navigate your review process.

 The review process

-Below is a rough timeline for the review process and it's various stages from submission to certification.
+Below is a rough timeline for the review process and the stages you will need to go through from submission to achieving certification.

 The following timeline is a guide only.
 Actual times depend on: